WDI-SEA/react-development-course-materials/02-React State/07-to-do-list-part2-exercise.md

  }
  ```

- > Another great way to debug this feature is to use the React Dev Tools.
-Select the React tab and click on the `MyList` component, now you can utilize `$r.clearList()` in the JS console to directly call the method.
+ > Another great way to debug this feature is to use the React Developer Tools.
+Select the React tab and click on the `MyList` component.
+Now you can utilize `$r.clearList()` in the JS console to directly call the method.

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

 - There are lots of things that can go wrong when we try to hook up new functionality to our app.
-Our button might be set up wrong, it might not call the correct function, the function may have an error in it.
+Our button might be set up incorrectly, it might not call the correct function, or the function may contain an error.

 - Let's add a `console.log()` statement on the first line in our `clearList` function.
 This is an excellent debugging practice.
 Adding `console.log()` proves to us that the function is actually executing.
 This proves to us that there's
 nothing wrong with how we hooked up the button and helps narrow our focus in case something else went wrong.

- Let's say you click the button and the list isn't cleared.
+- Let's say you click the button and the list isn't cleared.
  * If you didn't see `"Clearing list!"` in the console then you know something is
    wrong with the way you hooked up the button.
 Investigate that.
  * If you did see `"Clearing List!"` in the console and the list still didn't
    clear then you know you need to investigate your code inside the function
    after the click.

- Adding simple sanity checks like this to your code will make you a productive
+- Adding simple sanity checks like this to your code will make you a productive
  programmer.

 </aside>

 ---

-## Adding items
+## Adding Items

-* Create an attribute `newItem` in the state to hold the new item that the user inputs.
+* Create an attribute called `newItem` in the `state` to hold the new item that the user inputs.

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

 - Let's add one more thing to our app: an input field for more items.
-In order to do so, we'll need a variable to represent the new item we'll be entering.
+In order to do this, we'll need a variable to represent the new item we'll be entering.

-- Make a new state attribute, initializing `newItem` to a blank string.
-(Hint: remember, `state` is just a JavaScript object, so you need a comma between key-value pairs.)
+- Make a new `state` attribute, initializing `newItem` to a blank string.
+(Hint: Remember that `state` is just a JavaScript object, so you need a comma between key-value pairs.)

 ---

-## Adding items (continued)
+## Adding Items (Continued)

-* `handleChange`, for when we type characters into an input field and change the value of `newItem`
+* `handleChange`, for when we type characters into an input field and change the value of `newItem`.
- * We'll need to get the current value of the input field and set state accordingly.
+ * We'll need to get the current value of the input field and set `state` accordingly.
  > Create this function with an event parameter.
-Inside the function, change the state of `newItem` to `e.target.value` - this will be the value the user entered into the form.
+Inside the function, change the `state` of `newItem` to `e.target.value`.
+This will be the value the user entered into the form.

-* `addItem`, for when we submit the form
+* `addItem`, for when we submit the form.
   * We'll need to make a copy of `toDoItemArray`, push the `newItem`, set `state` and finally clear `newItem`.

  > Create this function with an event parameter of 'e'.
 Inside the function, create a new variable initialized to the value of the array that is saved in state.
 Then, use `yourArray.push(<value>)` to push the new item from the state into the array.
 Set the `newItem` state back to an empty string, and set the `toDoItemArray` state to your new array.

 <aside class="notes">

-**Talking Points**:
+**Talking Point:**

-- We'll also need these two additional functions to represent the following changes in state.
+- We'll also need these two additional functions to represent the following changes in `state`.

 </aside>

 ---

-## Adding items (continued)
+## Adding Items (Continued)

 ```js
 <form>